 "long_explanation": "In Vietnamese, 'kia' is a demonstrative pronoun which is used to refer to a noun or a person that is further away from the speaker and the listener.
 It's an equivalent to the English demonstrative pronouns 'that' or 'those' when the referenced object or person is far.
 This is commonly used in conversations to precisely indicate the position of something or someone.",

-"formation": "Subject + Verb + kia",
+"formation": "noun + kia",

 "examples": [